faridcher/faridcher.github.io/archv/2016-09-06-spaced-repetition.md

 Up to now, we know that this spaced repetition is in harmony with our brain system.
 The real question would be:

-"how do we integrate it with our learning habits"?
+how do we integrate it with our learning habits?

-I spend most of my time on writing my thesis, programming and learning more literary English.
-When I learn a new notion related to my field of study, a new programming function or an English word I used to write it somewhere on my computer.
+Nowadays, I spend most of my time on writing my PhD dissertation, programming and learning more literary English.
+When I learn a new notion related to my field of study, a new programming function or an English word, I used to write it somewhere on my computer.
 The problem with this approach is: although I promised myself to review the material, I would not.
 In future, I have to spend the same amount of time to remember or even worse to re-learn the piece of the chunk.

 ## Anki